accessibilitywars/zaw2/content/builds/alac-hybrid-scourge.md

 4. You may bring {{ skill(id="10620") }} if you need to pull adds and have extra CC.

 ## Optimisation
-1. Always be on top of a sand shade.
-Your skills hit like wet noodles without it.
-Being on shroud keeps your condi duration at 99.9%.
-2. Both your offensive and defensive sets offer CC, but you can bring more skills for CC.
-3. You also have many options to play around with your utilities.
-Necromancer just has so many useful skills that you may not seem obvious at first glance.
-4. Hybrid builds have a lot of give and take, so you need to adjust the build to the strengths of your team composition.

-*Check with your team regarding the boons that you need to cover.
-If there is already might overcap, you may drop certain skills for more utilities for example.
-You can also make an educated guess by looking at the classes the other players are playing, the weapons equipped etc.
-By default, your build provides Might, Fury, Alacrity, Protection, Regeneration and Aegis.
-Although Scourge can provide 10-man stability, this area of effect is really small and groups must be really organised to make full use of it.*
+Check with your team regarding the boons that you need to cover.
+If there is already might overcap, you may drop certain skills for more utilities.
+You can also make an educated guess by looking at the classes the other players are playing, the weapons equipped etc. By default, your build provides Might, Fury, Alacrity, Protection, Regeneration and Aegis but some may not hit 100% uptime.
+There is no effective swiftness or stability.
+Although Scourge can provide 10-man stability, this area of effect is really small and groups must be really organised to make full use of it.
+You may also opt to rearrange the subgroup to put tankier classes with the hybrid healer.

 **Strike Ready**
 1. Boneskinner - While it sounds like it is a huge responsibility to play as a carry scourge, you don't die as easily because you have more vitality and higher toughness.
 Use {{ skill(id="44428") }} sparingly.